Why Visit St Martin’s?

 Potential curriculum aspects to be drawn from a visit to St. Martin in the Bull Ring (Birmingham Parish Church)

 There are many reasons why schools choose to bring groups to visit St. Martin in the Bull Ring.
-Often the main reason for visiting is to have an opportunity to learn about Christian faith and practices, as one of the faiths represented in Birmingham.
+Often the main reason for visiting is to have an opportunity to learn about Christian faith and practices in an interactive and interesting.

 “I know you’ll agree it’s only with knowledge and understanding that a respect will grow for different faiths and traditions which in turn will contribute to a more just and cohesive society.”